AutomateThePlanet/Meissa-Documentation/docs/getting-started.md

 2. Download the file for your operating system (Windows, Linux, MacOS)
 3. Unzip It

+Or you can download and 'install' the tool through new .NET Core templates.
+1. Create a new folder
+2. Open CLI and navigate to the folder
+3. Execute **dotnet new -i Meissa.Windows**  (this will install the template)
+4. Execute **dotnet new Meissa.Windows** (this will extract all tool's files to the folder)

+This approach is preferred for easier integration with Docker or CI jobs.
+**Available Templates:**
+- Meissa.MacOS64
+- Meissa.Lunix64
+- Meissa.Windows

 You need to choose which type of test execution you prefer:
 - Parallel- single machine - multiple processes
 - Distributed testing- multiple machines - single process